Dwarf galaxy

-A dwarf galaxy is a small galaxy composed of about 1000 up to several billion stars, as compared to the Milky Way's 200–400 billion stars.
+A dwarf galaxy is a small galaxy composed of about 1,000 up to several billion stars, as compared to the Milky Way's 100–400 billion stars.
 The Large Magellanic Cloud, which closely orbits the Milky Way and contains over 30 billion stars, is sometimes classified as a dwarf galaxy; others consider it a full-fledged galaxy.
 Dwarf galaxies' formation and activity are thought to be heavily influenced by interactions with larger galaxies.
 Astronomers identify numerous types of dwarf galaxies, based on their shape and composition.

 Formation

 Dwarf galaxies like NGC 5264 typically possess around a billion stars.

 One theory states that most galaxies, including dwarf galaxies, form in association with dark matter, or from gas that contains metals.
 However, NASA's Galaxy Evolution Explorer space probe identified new dwarf galaxies forming out of gases with low metallicity.
 These galaxies were located in the Leo Ring, a cloud of hydrogen and helium around two massive galaxies in the constellation Leo.

 Because of their small size, dwarf galaxies have been observed being pulled toward and ripped by neighbouring spiral galaxies, resulting in stellar streams and eventually galaxy merger.
+Recent studies, like the Hyper Suprime-Cam Subaru Strategic Program, have shown that around 30–50% of dwarf galaxies that reside in low-density environments are quenched, meaning they have little star formation.
+This indicates that dwarf galaxy evolution is largely influenced by stellar or active galactic nuclei as well as the environments of nearby massive galaxies.